Frame Your Image

 Deselect by clicking ⌘D. If necessary, adjust the width of your rectangle by selecting Layer ▸ Rotate and Transform ▸ Free Transform.
 Now is a good time to make this adjustment, as it will be much more difficult to make your frame skinnier or fatter later.

 Go to Filter ▸ Tile Effect ▸ Kaleidoscope.
 Decrease the count to 1 and change the angle to 45 degrees.
-Drag the kaleidoscope center to the right until your frame is a little over half the width/height of your image.
-Click 'Flatten'.
+Drag the kaleidoscope center around until your frame is a little over half the width/height of your image.
+Click the ‘Flatten’ button at the top of the inspector palette (looks like a downward pointing arrow).

 Duplicate the frame layer, ⇧⌘D. Rotate the new layer by selecting Layer ▸ Rotate and Transform ▸ Rotate Layer 90° Clockwise.
 Move your new layer to its appropriate corner and line it up using the move tool.